In order to fully understand how you will get the most of Frontity, and everything you need to get it running, you may want to check these aspects:

 We are aware that this could be a burden, so Frontity is designed to make it as simple as possible:

-For most of the webs, we would recommend the solution "Direct to Frontity", as it has proved to be a great solution.
-You will need to configure a Node Server and a new domain, but it is really easy and it will improve substantially your performance.
+For most of the webs, we would recommend the solution "Direct to Frontity", as it has proven to be a great solution.
+You will need to configure a Node Server and a new domain, but it is really easy and it will improve your performance substantially.

 Depending on the installation solution you choose, you will need to have one or two servers.
-At least, you will need a PHP server to run your WordPress, and in most of the cases you will need a Node server to run Frontity.
+At the very least, you will need a PHP server to run your WordPress and, in most of the cases, you will also need a Node server to run Frontity.

 Node Server: In case you need this one, we would recommend to choose a serverless solution as it will make it cheap, easy and infinitely scalable.
 We would select Zeit Now because it is really easy to set up and includes a CDN too, but there are other good options like AWS Lambda, Netlify or Google Functions.

-You can check on our documentation how to deploy Frontity on Now.
+You can check out our documentation how to deploy Frontity on Now.

 Point your main domain www.mydomain.com to Frontity, as it will be the domain your users will visit.

-Create a new subdomain for your admin dashboard, where you will access to edit your content.
+Create a new subdomain for your admin dashboard, where you will access the UI to edit your content.
 Using a subdomain will prevent you from buying a new one.
-You could use for example wp.mydomain.com.
+You could use, for example, wp.mydomain.com.

 If your hosting service doesn't provide cache, you may want to look for an additional solution (it could be a CDN), as it is key to improve your web performance.

-Furthermore, according to our experience working with media publishers, we suggest you to look for a service offering stale-while-revalidate, the best cache technique for this type of architectures.
+Furthermore, according to our experience working with media publishers, we suggest you to look for a service offering stale-while-revalidate, the best cache technique for this type of architecture.

-If you use Zeit Now, the serverless option we recommend, you shouldn't worry about this as it offers both things: a CDN and the stale-while-revalidate technique (or Serverless Pre-Rendering as they name it).
+If you use Zeit Now, the serverless option we recommend, you won't have to worry about these as it offers both things: a CDN and the stale-while-revalidate technique (or Serverless Pre-Rendering as they name it).
 This way, you don't have to add anything else.

-If you have read the "Decisions you should take" section, you might already know what is our recommendation, as we have explained each part in detail.
-To sum up, although it will depend on each particular case, and depending the website the solution may be different, for most of them we would recommend:
+If you have read the "Decisions you should take" section, you might already know what our recommendation is, as we have explained each part in detail.
+Although the recommendation may vary depending on each particular case and the solution may be different depending on the website, for the majority of sites we recommend: